ProteGO-Safe/specs/DICTIONARY-EN.md

 ### Risk Configuration

-Certain settings and parametrization of the Risk assessment Algorithm
+Certain settings and parametrization of the Risk assessment Algorithm.

 ### Device

 Electronic device used by the User to gain access to the ProteGO Safe (tablet, smartphone, etc.) with active Bluetooth module, Android OS 5.0 or higher with access to Google Play, or with iOS version not lower than 13.5 with access to the App Store.
-Analytical Module will be working only on Devices with Android 6.0 supporting BLE or higher or with iOS not lower than 13.5
+Analytical Module will be working only on Devices with Android 6.0 supporting BLE or higher or with iOS not lower than 13.5.

 ### ProteGO Safe server

 Cloud infrastructure maintained by the National Cloud Operator, user for providing the Diagnosis Keys to the Users' Devices.
-Diagnostic Keys are not stored on the ProteGO Safe Server
+Diagnostic Keys are not stored on the ProteGO Safe Server.

 ### Progressive Web App (PWA)